Plasan SandCat: Third generation

+Fourth generation

 Fourth-generation models were shown for the first time in June 2018 and are described by the manufacturer as having a more flexible and modular architecture.
 Fourth generation SandCats are available in three baseline configurations; troop carrier, utility and a single cab version.
 The Troop Carrier which seats up to 10 is fully enclosed.
 The Utility has a fully armoured crew-type cab that seats up to five, while the Single Cab option seats up to three.
 In both instances, The rear chassis of the utility and single cab variants is available for a variety of payload options.
 In terms of styling, for recognition, for the first time there are no visible Ford parts on the fourth generation vehicle's exterior, the bonnet now a Plasan design.
 The new front has been designed to more easily allow for localisation or alternative identities.
 The default is a new interpretation of the feline SandCat grille first introduced on the second-generation model.
 A new window design has allowed for greater commonality across variants, there now being four unique glass shapes as opposed to eight on third-generation SandCats.
 The previous window designs remain available on request.